Afro Samurai (アフロサムライ) was a 1999/2000 manga, later adapted as an animé.

 After killing the clone of his father and the remnants of his adopted family, Afro returned to the mountain castle.

-On the road there he meets Kotaro, the son of Shichigoro that had slain earlier in the movie.
+On the road there he met Kotaro, the son of Shichigoro.
 He gifted the boy with the Number Two Headband and told him to grow strong.

 The final scene showed that Justice was still alive and well.
 Obviously these two scenes strongly hinted at the possibility for future sequels, but so far nothing new has been released.